galeanobra/L-moments-optimization/README.md

 # Repository for "Title"

-This repository contains the supplementary materials and scripts for the article **"Title"**.
+This repository contains the raw results, framweork code, and analysis scripts for the article **"Title"**.
 The article has been published in the journal *Journal*.

 ## Contents

 - **Results Data:**
-  - Includes the results obtained after the optimization of all analyzed scenarios.
+  - Includes the results obtained after the optimization of all analyzed scenarios, from (a) to (e).
   - These results represent the balanced accuracy, feature selection, and balanced accuracy in FUN*.csv files, as well as decission variables in VAR*.csv files.

 - **Jupyter Notebook:**